open-osrs/service-animations/README.md

 The following endpoints exist:
 http://localhost:8081/animations/submit : Submits an animation to the database
-http://localhost:8081/animations/get : Returns all currently collected keys
+http://localhost:8081/animations/get : Returns all currently collected animations